robotpt/abm-setup/docs/setup.rst

     c.
 Set `CONF_SWAPFACTOR` to 2 by changing the line that says :code:`#CONF_SWAPFACTOR=2` to :code:`CONF_SWAPFACTOR=2`, that is by deleting the :code:`#` character to uncomment the line.

     d.
-Save and exit :code:`nano` by hitting Ctrl+x and then typing 'y'.
+Save and exit :code:`nano` by hitting Ctrl+x, then typing 'y', and then hitting Enter twice to confirm things.

     e.
 Turn the swap file back on::